Karamuft/qCS/README.md

 	* jsim.exe
 	* jsim_n.exe
 	* josim-cli.exe

+### Run:
+1. qCS.exe is located in the installed path/application folder.
+Run qCS.exe to start the tool.
+2. To run qCS after making sure the permissions are set, use the main executable file rather than its shortcut.
+Running the app via shortcut will access to the wrong directory and the simulations will fail.
+Running on the administrator for Windows OS is recommended.
+3. qCS application opens after a few seconds of delay
+4. qCS user guide is located under Manual Tab on qCS application.
+5. To use a qCS output file as data input, in the netlist, comment out: *.FILE

 # Reference:
 - There are two papers and a book chapter for qCS.
 One paper and the book chapter are for its algorithm with performance metrics and the second paper is for the tool itself.
 The related links for them will be provided here once they are published.